 Filipinos prepare for the New Year's Eve feast more elaborately than they do the Christmas Eve meal.
 And while the Christmas Eve meal is steeped in family traditions, the New Year's Eve meal is characterized by cultural superstitions and customs that have passed from one generation to the next.

 01 of 05

 Round Fruits at Midnight

 Also a Hispanic tradition, eating grapes or small round fruits is an inherited custom from the colonization era.
 One version calls for twelve round grapes, while another version requires twelve different round fruits.
 Whichever version is followed, the fruits have to be on the dining table at midnight.
 With the grapes, each and every person must eat all twelve, but with the whole big fruits, each person simply takes a bite from each.

 The round fruits represent prosperity as the shape resembles the gold and silver coins of olden days.
 This superstition is also tied to the belief that wearing a polka-dotted shirt or dress on New Year's Eve will lead to a prosperous new year.

 02 of 05

 An anecdote explains this superstition best.
 There were two women, house helpers it appeared, who were arguing about what to buy and cook for New Year’s Eve.
 One was about to get some chicken but the other objected and told her:

 It is the chicken's way of eating that is associated with hardship and poverty, as the bird has to scratch and peck all year around.
 Although tasty and delicious, chicken is not served during New Year's Eve.

 03 of 05

 Long Noodles for a Long and Healthy Life

 Noodles are not indigenous to Filipino cuisine but were introduced by Chinese traders.
 The Filipinos adopted noodles into their regional cuisines along with the superstitions surrounding them.
-Eating noodles for longevity is essentially a Chinese belief observed in birthday celebrations and in Chinese New Year celebrations.
+Eating noodles for longevity is essentially a Chinese belief observed in birthday celebrations and in Lunar New Year celebrations.
 The practice has found its way into the Filipinos' New Year food superstitions.

 04 of 05